billra/billra.com/docs/colorcube/readme.md

 ## Relationship to HSV and HSB

-This geometric model reveals the underlying logic behind the HSV and HSB color models used in digital design. **HSV** (Hue, Saturation, Value) and **HSB** (Hue, Saturation, Brightness) are identical concepts under different names, designed to translate the Cartesian coordinates of the RGB cube into a cylindrical system that aligns with human perception.
+This geometric model reveals the underlying logic behind the HSV and HSB color models commonly used in digital design. **HSV** (Hue, Saturation, Value) and **HSB** (Hue, Saturation, Brightness) are identical concepts under different names, designed to translate the Cartesian coordinates of the RGB cube into a mathematical **Cylindrical Coordinate System** that aligns with human perception.

+In a standard Cartesian RGB system, colors are plotted on a 3D grid using $x$,
+$y$, and $z$ axes representing width, height, and depth.
+To define a point, you specify three linear distances along these perpendicular axes.
+This makes intuitive adjustments difficult; humans do not naturally calculate how much Red, Green, and Blue light to add or subtract to make a dusty navy blue slightly more vibrant while keeping the same core color.

+To solve this, HSV and HSB warp the math into a **Cylindrical Coordinate System**.
+Instead of three flat, intersecting grids, a cylindrical system defines any point in 3D space using three completely different geometric metrics:

+- **An Angle ($\theta$):** A rotational direction measured around a central vertical axis, sweeping out a circle.
+- **A Radius ($r$):** A horizontal distance measuring how far out to move from that central axis toward the edge of the circle.
+- **A Height ($z$):** A linear vertical distance measuring how far up or down to move along the central axis.

-The physical layout and controls of this tool map directly to these color dimensions:
+The physical layout and controls of this tool map directly to these cylindrical
+dimensions:

-* **Hue:** The angular direction, or rotation, around the center point.
+- **Hue (The Angle):** The angular direction, or rotation, around the center point (ranging from $0^\circ$ to $360^\circ$).
 Imagine tracing a circle around the white vertex; the position along that circular path, whether pointing toward the red, green, or blue edge, determines the base hue.
-* **Saturation:** The distance from the pure white center.
+- **Saturation (The Radius):** The distance from the pure white center.
   Remaining at the center yields zero saturation (grayscale), while moving outward toward the edges yields maximum saturation (pure, vivid color).
-* **Value (or Brightness):** The depth along the intensity ray, which is mapped directly to the slider.
+- **Value / Brightness (The Height):** The depth along the intensity ray, which is mapped directly to the slider.

-By separating the RGB spectrum into these three dimensions, the software allows users to isolate a specific direction of color (Hue) and a specific amount of purity (Saturation), and then use the slider to scale it down uniformly to be darker (Value).
+While traditional software interfaces often slice this invisible mathematical cylinder into flat 2D color wheels or squares to make them easier to click on a flat monitor, this tool's geometry visualizes the exact same underlying architecture.
+By separating the spectrum into these three dimensions, the math aligns with how humans naturally categorize what they see: we isolate the *identity* of a color (Hue) from its *purity* (Saturation) and its *lighting* (Value), allowing users to lock in a specific color and simply scale it down uniformly to be darker.